 The capsule is made of gelatin, a natural substance derived from animal bones.
 Aside from the fact that it contains some form of protein, it doesn’t contain any other allergens.

 It has 400 IU of vitamin E per capsule, making it a good option for those seeking their daily dose of vitamin E. who want to take their daily dose of vitamin E.

 Amazon Elements Vitamin E contains 400 International Units (IUs) of vitamin E per serving.
 It is made from natural sources and is suitable for vegetarians.

 If you’re not concerned by the presence of soy, then go ahead and choose it.
 However, you may want to look elsewhere if you’re a vegetarian or vegan.

 Pure Encapsulations’ Vitamin E contains a mixture of tocopherols for its 400 IU dose of vitamin E, encapsulated in a gelatin shell and dissolved in a blend of rapeseed and sunflower oils.

 “Bioavailable” means that the body can use these nutrients effectively.
 Therefore, this vitamin E supplement is a good choice for people who want to take advantage of its benefits.

 Eden’s semilla® Vitamin E Oil is a great option for treating scars and wrinkles.
 It contains a combination of vegetable oils, including sunflower, sweet almond, apricot, and jojoba oil.

-These oils are used as a carrier oil for a topical treatment that can be absorbed through the skin, fingernails, or even the scalp.
+These oils are used as carrier oils for topical treatments that can be absorbed through the skin, fingernails, or scalp.
 They’re made from natural ingredients, so they’re an attractive option as a topically administered vitamin E product.

 6. NusaPure Vitamin E